 Review of Applied Multivariate Analysis by B.S.
 Everitt and G. Dunn.
 The Statistician 42, 325-326 (1993).

 My most recent talks are listed below.
-In August, I am an invited speaker at the 2014 Joint Statistical Meetings in Boston, Massachusetts.
+In July, I am giving seminars at the National Chengchi University and at Academia Sinica in Taipei, Taiwan, and, in August, I am an invited speaker at the 2014 Joint Statistical Meetings in Boston, Massachusetts.

 "The use of group sequential tests with designs which adjust for imbalances in prognostic factors".
 Columbia University (June 2011).